|

 over-estimating for years.
 As evidenced by the annual refunds I’ve been

 getting.
 They grudgingly conceded defeat.
-Which was just as
+Which was just as well, as they

-This refund hasn’t shown up on my bank account yet.
+shown up on my bank account yet.
 I’ll keep checking.

 I also